About Us

 Institutional Partners

-The University of Puerto Rico and Michigan State University are uniquely positioned to collaborate on this project.
+The University of Puerto Rico and Indiana University are uniquely positioned to collaborate on this project.
 Nadjah Ríos and Mirerza Gonzalez Velez, both at the University of Puerto Rico-Río Piedras are experts in developing community-engaged archives in Puerto Rico.
 Their projects, the Caribbean Diaspora Project and the Culebra Digital Community Archive, emphasize a deep commitment to Puerto Rican communities and culture.
-Ricia Chansky and Christina Boyles, at the University of Puerto Rico-Mayagüez and Michigan State University respectively, are practiced oral historians with ongoing projects focused on life in Puerto Rico during and after Hurricane María.
+Ricia Chansky and Christina Boyles, at the University of Puerto Rico-Mayagüez and Indiana University respectively, are practiced oral historians with ongoing projects focused on life in Puerto Rico during and after Hurricane María.
 Chansky’s Mí María project demonstrates how large-scale public humanities projects can and do offer opportunities for responding to disaster.
 The combined efforts of these four scholars make it possible to provide training; partner with community organizations; and collect and preserve physical, born-digital, and interview materials from across Puerto Rico.

 Additionally, the Digital Library of the Caribbean (dLOC) was and is integral to our shared collaboration through the Archivo de Respuestas Emergencias de Puerto Rico by providing community, conversation, and models of decolonial praxis in the Caribbean.
 According to Linda Tuhiwai Smith, decolonizing projects require “revolutionary thinking about the roles that knowledge, knowledge production, knowledge hierarchies and knowledge institutions play in decolonization and social transformation.” dLOC models these values by freely sharing multilingual materials without claiming ownership of Caribbean artifacts or knowledges and by sharing sound-based artifacts with and from across the Caribbean, and their work serves as a model for AREPR.